- Lisa Lumina

-Some dancers never quite move out of this stage, instead treating it as a mark of skill to show off everything they can do each and every time they are on stage.
+Some dancers never quite move out of this stage, instead treating it as a mark of skill to show off everything they can do, each and every time they are on stage.
 There are lots of factors that have encouraged this in the dance world, but it is partially to do with the change in audiences.
 Native audiences and dancers are usually looking for a feeling: to experience tarab, or to feel connected to their culture or their community.
-The roll of the professional bellydancer as hostess and of a social occasion is one part of why we want to avoid over dancing.
+The role of the professional bellydancer as hostess/party starter is one part of why we want to avoid over dancing.
 But it also allows us to relax and enjoy our own dancing, and makes the performance that much more captivating for the audience.

 It is part of Arabic artistic styling to take a concept and really explore it.
 Think of Om Kalthoom, she would pick a phrase and improvise different ways of singing it, driving the audience crazy (in a good way) in the process.
 No less than Raqia Hassan has said that a choreography only needs 4 moves.
 If you use your movement variations to explore all the ways you can approach or execute it this is not as repetitive as it sounds.
 Think of your movement vocabulary as having a few root movements with lots of ways to modify each.
 For example, instead of an omi, a flat hip circle, and a big tilting Dina style hip circle being 3 different moves, think of them as all being variations of a hip circle; the same way "will dance", "danced", and "dancing" are all related to the root verb "to dance".